 FINDING: The Comprehensive Plan has recognized the value of parks and open space in urban settings.
-The subject property is near an existing City Park (Chuck Roberts), the Bark Park, and the previously approved site plan for the multi-family units under construction was designed to complement the adjacent park with a private open space area that includes a pool and a common building for use by the tenants.
+The subject property is near an existing city park (Newbry Park) and the

+Bear Creek Greenway.
+Additionally, any approved site plan for the multi-family or attached single family units will be subject to the development of a private open space area for use by the tenants.
 The provisions of this section have been met.